Shape-morphing architected sheets with non-periodic cut patterns

 Stretching the tube further produces a non-axisymmetric buckling bifurcation, with an azimuthal wavelength roughly comparable to the stripes' width.
-Cut patterns can also be attached to non-Cartesian grids, as illustrated in the example in Figure~\ref{fig:last}(b), where the petal-like sheet closes up into a pea pod shape when pulled at its ends.
+Cut patterns can also be attached to non-Cartesian grids, as illustrated in Fig.~\ref{fig:last}(b), where the petal-like sheet closes up into a pea pod shape when pulled at its ends.

-The design strategy is not limited to elastic materials such as rubber.
-Permanent three-dimensional shapes can be obtained by using an elastic-plastic material~{\cite{Rafsanjani_PRL_2017}}.
-This requires modifying the hinge design to avoid breakage: the new design, shown in the insets in Figure~\ref{fig:last}(c), was inspired by~{\cite{Shang_JMR_2018}} and is discussed in SI Section~\ref{sec:stiff}.
-The deformation of two sheets featuring the same initial cut pattern, one made of natural rubber and one made of stiff PETG are compared in Figure~\ref{fig:plasticitydome}.
-While they feature a similar buckling pattern, the second sheet deforms irreversibly, leaving a permanent pattern after load removal.
-We leverage the elastic-plastic behavior to sculpt axisymmetric shapes out of a planar PETG sheet, see Figure~\ref{fig:last}(c-d).
-As earlier with the tube, the cut patterns are graded along the axis, which allows us to select the radial expansion (hence the target radius) as a function of the axial coordinate.
-To obtain an even larger stretchability contrast, we use non-regular rectangular grids, i.e., we set $l_y(y)$ to take on larger values in the regions of large stretch.
+Finally, permanent three-dimensional shapes can be obtained by using an elastic-plastic material~\cite{Rafsanjani_PRL_2017}.
+This requires modifying the hinge design to avoid breakage: the new design, shown in the insets in Fig.~\ref{fig:last}(c), was inspired by~{\cite{Shang_JMR_2018}} (see SI).
+We leverage the elastic-plastic behavior to sculpt axisymmetric shapes out of a planar PETG sheet, as in Fig.~\ref{fig:last}(c).
+As earlier with the tube, this cut pattern is graded along the axis, which allows us to prescribe the radial expansion as a function of the axial coordinate.
+To obtain an even larger stretchability contrast, we use a non-regular rectangular grid, by setting $l_y(y)$ to take on larger values in the regions of large stretch.
 The irreversible deformations are obtained by stretching the sheet locally by hand, and a similar effect could be achieved using localized smart-material actuators or pressurized membranes.
 These structures are reminiscent of gridshells~\cite{Baek_PNAS_2018} and are easier to fabricate, especially at small scales.